-In 1722, Sewall hinted that he might soften his position.
-Sewall was not above changing his positions.
-He had years earlier apologized for his role in the Salem witch trials, accepting both “blame and shame” for serving as one of the judges at the trials.
+In 1722, Samuel Sewall hinted he might soften his position.
+He had changed his mind before, having years earlier apologized for his role in the Salem witch trials.
+He accepted both “blame and shame” for serving as one of the judges at the trials.

 Dec.
 19. His Excellency took me aside to the Southeast Window of the Council Chamber, to speak to me about adjourning the General Court to Monday next because of Christmas.
 I told his Excellency I would consider of it.

 Dec.
-20. I invited Dr. Mather to Dine with me, not knowing that he preached.
+20. I invited Dr. [Cotton] Mather to Dine with me, not knowing that he preached.
 After Diner I consulted with him about the Adjournment of the Court.
 We agreed, that it would be expedient to take a vote of the Council and Representatives for it.

 Friday, Dec 21.
 The Governor took me to the window again looking eastward, next Mrs. Phillips’s, and spoke to me again about adjourning the Court to next Wednesday.
 I spoke against it; and propounded that the Governor would take a Vote for it; that he would hold the Balance even between the Church and us.
-His Excellency went to the Board again, and said much for this adjourning; All kept Christmas but we; I suggested King James I to Mr. Dudley, how he boasted what a pure church he had; and they did not keep Yule nor Pasch.
+His Excellency went to the Board again, and said much for this adjourning; All kept Christmas but we; I suggested King James I to Mr. Dudley, how he boasted what a pure church he had; and they did not keep Yule nor Pasch (Easter).

 Mr. Dudley asked if the Scots kept Christmas.
 His Excellency protested, he believed they did not.
 Governor said they adjourned for the Commencement and Artillery.
 But then it is by agreement.
 Col. Taylor spoke so loud and boisterously for adjourning that it was hard for any to put in a word; Col. Townsend seconded me, and Col. Partridge; because this would prolong the Sessions.

 Mr. Davenport stood up and gave it as his opinion that it would not be convenient for the Governor to be present in Court that day; and therefore was for adjourning.
 But the Governor is often absent; and yet the Council and Representatives go on.
 Now the Governor has told us, that he would go away for a week; and then returned and if he liked what we had done, He would Consent to it.
 The Governor mentioned how it would appear to have votes passed on December 25.
 But his Excellency need not have been present nor signed any bill that day.
-I said the dissenters came a great way for their Liberties and now the church had theirs, yet they could not be contented, except they might tread all others down.
+I said the dissenters came a great way for their Liberties and now the church had theirs, yet they could not be contented, except they might tread all others down…

 Saturday Dec.
 22. About a quarter of an hour before 12 the Governor adjourned the Court to Wednesday morning at 10 o’clock and sent Mr. Secretary into the House of Deputies to do it there.